jowariak/jowariak.github.io/content/experience.md

         **Breast Cancer Awareness Campaign**
         *Oct 2022 – Oct 2022*
-        - Organized a 'Pink Party' for the local community and raised funds to donate to a local Breast Cancer Research institute..
+        - Organized a 'Pink Party' for the local community and raised funds to donate to a local Breast Cancer Research institute.

         **The Toy Stories Workshop**
         *Mar 2022 – July 2022*